agouch/SWE-6733---Outdora/README.md

   - Successful creation of user profile with valid data
   - Error handling for invalid data
 - **Estimated in Story Points:** 21
+- **Rationale:** The development of the backend for profile creation is essential for securely managing user profile data, ensuring it is stored safely and allowing for updates as needed.
+This involves implementing robust validation mechanisms for user input and integrating seamlessly with the database.
+Providing the option to link social media accounts enhances user convenience and engagement.
+This user story is estimated at 21 story points in JIRA, reflecting its complexity and the critical role it plays in establishing secure and functional user profiles within the application.

 #### Implement Profile Photo Upload

 **User Story:**
 As a user, I want to be able to upload a profile photo so that my account feels more personalized and identifiable.